itsarobin/itsarobin.github.io/content/resume.md

       \item{Authored a web worker based wasm framework for satellite propagation with Rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation}
       \item{Implemented performance enhancements for 3d data visualizations, simulations, and web apps}
       \item{Designed architecture for: \itemize
-        \item A pluggable client for a web/native application
+        \item A client architecture that enables third parties to fully integrate their own views and visualizations into a unified client
         \item Micro services supporting client applications responsible for data transformation/manipulation/creation, multi-client interaction, and more
         \item Client-side architecture for accurate and performant rendering of up to 50k space objects in a web app.
         \item Visualization, introspection, and creation of geospatial data in an Unreal client with blueprint support.
 Including: Point clouds, static/real-time satellite imagery, satellite historic/predicted position, and track lines